Jeevaselvaraju/Kaggle-Bike-Demand-Predictions/README.md

 # Kaggle-Bike-Demand-Predictions
-Dataset is taken form Kaggle.
+Dataset is taken from Kaggle.